wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Upgrade to version 1.0.2 if you use Amazon API keys that contain special characters, such as the "/" character.
+(Thanks, Bryan.)

 = 1.0.1 =
 You should upgrade to version 1.0.1 to reduce calls to the Product Advertising API and increase performance.